 White Floor Tile Baranello is one of the most beautiful white marble look tiles that one can find.
 This tile has 15 meticulously designed graphics, and It’s one of the most popular designs of Spanish TAU.
 One of the leading manufacturers in the industry.
 A brand with over 50 years of experience.

-White Floor Tile Baranello comes with o white background with soft grey marble veins.
+Baranello comes with soft grey marble that are sometimes outlined with some golds on a clean white background.
 What makes this tile so popular is its beautiful marble look that won’t overwhelm the interior while maintaining a real marble-like character and 15 faces that will make it almost impossible for the eye to catch the repeat.
 Besides, it comes with 1st quality polished finish.
-Whether It’s kitchen, bathroom, or living room floors, Baranello will look like the real marble and will add an upscale, elegant feel to the interior.
+Whether It’s kitchen, bathroom, or living room floors, Baranello is a beautiful white floor tile that will look like the real marble and will add an upscale, elegant feel to the interior.

 Available in 30×30 Size